By-Laws of the Amateur Astronomers Association of New York

 The fiscal year of the Association shall run from May 1 to April 30.
 Prior to the end of the fiscal year, the Treasurer and Financial Secretary shall jointly prepare a budget for the upcoming year, for approval by the Board of Directors.

 Members and sub-units of the Association who collect and/or disburse funds in connection with Association activities shall account for those funds in a manner prescribed by the Treasurer.

 No member or sub-unit of the Association shall incur any expense or financial liability in the name of the Association, except as provided for in the approved budget for the current year or specifically approved by the Board of Directors.

 Section 3 – Audits

-At the close of the fiscal year, the President shall appoint an auditor, who, in cooperation with the Treasurer and Financial Secretary, shall audit the books of the Association’s books in accordance with NY state law.
+At the close of the fiscal year, the President shall appoint an independent Certified Public Accountant, who, in cooperation with the Treasurer and Financial Secretary, shall perform an Audit or Financial Review of the Association’s books in accordance with NY state law.